pavelbeard/timshee/README.md

 **After starting the project:**

-Don't forget in the file **.env and .env.production** to fill environments!

 - **ALLOWED_ORIGINS:** responses for your URL
 - **DJANGO_SUPERUSER_PASSWORD:** admin password
 - **DJANGO_SECRET_KEY:** generate it with next command: `openssl rand --hex 32`